Understanding Your Relationship with Your Bankruptcy Attorney

 Trust in Bankruptcy

 Your relationship with your bankruptcy attorney is built on trust.
 He or she must trust you to provide honest and complete information, and you must trust your attorney to do right by you and keep the lines of communication open.
-When you are choosing a bankruptcy attorney, it’s important to go with someone whom you feel you can build trust.
+When you are choosing a bankruptcy attorney, it’s important to go with someone with whom you can build trust.

 Choosing the Right Attorney for You